seckinozbek1/values_pipeline/README.md

-This pipeline was prepared for the empirical study titled *"Values in UN General Debate Speeches"* by Seckin Ozbek, which was based on the final master's dissertation in Applied Social Data Science programme at the London School of Economics and Political Science in August 2025.
+This pipeline was prepared for the empirical study titled *"Values in UN General Debate Speeches"* by Seckin Ozbek, which was based on the final Master's dissertation in Applied Social Data Science programme at the London School of Economics and Political Science in August 2025.

 # Data